 Visitors may request the use of assisted listening devices (including neck loops for t-coil switches) for docent-led tours and select public programs with advance notice.

-Assistive listening devices are available on all Mable’s Tours at the Ca’ d’Zan; advance notice is not needed for those tours.
+Assistive listening devices are available on all Mable’s Tours at the Ca’ d’Zan and all docent-led tours in the Museum of Art; advance notice is not needed for those tours.

 Visitors who are deaf may request an ASL-interpreted docent tour with two weeks’ advance notice.